Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Motivating Minion

 As the only widely-supported transport with out-of-order delivery, UDP offers a natural substrate for application-level transports.
 Even applications otherwise well-suited to UDP's delivery model often favor TCP as a substrate, however.
 A recent study found over 70\% of streaming media using TCP~\cite{ guo06delving}, and even latency-sensitive conferencing applications such as Skype often use TCP~\cite{baset06analysis}.

 Network middleboxes support UDP widely but not {\em universally}.
 For this reason, latency-sensitive applications seeking maximal connectivity ``in the wild'' often fall back to TCP when UDP connectivity fails.
-Skype~\cite{baset06analysis} and Microsoft's Direct\-Access VPN~\cite{davies09directaccess}, for example, support UDP but can masquerade as HTTP or HTTPS streams atop TCP when needed.
+Skype~\cite{baset06analysis} and Microsoft's Direct\-Access VPN~\cite{davies09directaccess}, for example, support UDP but can masquerade as HTTP or HTTPS streams atop TCP when required for connectivity.

-\abbr{}{ TCP can offer performance advantages over UDP as well.
+TCP can offer performance advantages over UDP as well.
 For applications requiring congestion control, an OS-level implementation in TCP may be more timing-accurate than an application-level implementation in a UDP-based protocol, because the OS kernel can avoid the timing artifacts of system calls and process scheduling~\cite{zec02estimating}.
 Hardware TCP offload engines can optimize common-case efficiency in end hosts~\cite{mogul03tcp}, and performance enhancing proxies can optimize TCP throughput across diverse networks~\cite{ rfc3234,cisco-rbscp}.
-Since middleboxes can track TCP's state machine, they impose much longer idle timeouts on open TCP connections--- nominally two hours~\cite{rfc5382}--- whereas UDP-based applications must send keepalives every two minutes to keep an idle connection open~\cite{rfc4787}, draining power on mobile devices. }
+Since middleboxes can track TCP's state machine, they impose much longer idle timeouts on open TCP connections--- nominally two hours~\cite{rfc5382}--- whereas UDP-based applications must send keepalives every two minutes to keep an idle connection open~\cite{rfc4787}, draining power on mobile devices.

 For applications, TCP versus UDP represents an ``all-or-nothing'' choice on the spectrum of services applications need.
 Applications desiring some but not all of TCP's services, such as congestion control but unordered delivery, must reimplement and tune all other services atop UDP or suffer TCP's performance penalties.